Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Incremental weak form supported by ANNs

 \subsection{RVE numerical tests}

 Localisation, which is one of the important points provided by the present methodology, allows us to compute the mechanical response field of the microstructure under arbitrary macroscopic deformation and porepressure.
 This can be served to study phenomena such as local strain energy density (or deformation/stress) distribution and concentration (e.g. in the context of local fracture/damage mechanism).
-Here, we consider a unit cube as microstructure RVE with the solid phase being the cube from which three cylinders (the pores or fluid channels) with radius $r_f = 0.2$ are subtracted resulting in a porosity of $\phi = 0.29$ (for graphical representation of the RVE geometry see e.g. Figure \ref{energy_pressure}).
+Here, we consider a unit cube as microstructure RVE.
+The solid phase is the cube from which three cylinders (the pores or fluid channels) with radius $r_f = 0.2$ are subtracted resulting in a porosity of $\phi = 0.29$ (for graphical representation of the RVE geometry see Figure \ref{energy_pressure}).
 The material model is the compressible neo-Hookean as in Equation \eqref{Psi_nonDim}.
-We compute the microscale response of the $\vect y$-periodic RVE under different macroscale conditions (macroscopic displacement gradient and pore pressure), namely, uniaxial ($\nabla_X u^{(0)}_{11}$), volumetric ($\nabla_X u^{(0)}_{11} = \nabla_X u^{(0)}_{22} = \nabla_X u^{(0)}_{33}$), and shear ($\nabla_X u^{(0)}_{12}$) macroscopic displacement gradients, as well as pore pressure ($p^{(0)}$).
-Since the latter conditions have strong interdependencies we embrace the one-factor-at-a-time (OAT) sensitivity analysis method (varying only one macroscopic condition while the others are absent/zero) to study the role of each case.
+Based on sensitivity analyses (minimising the dependency of the results on domain discretisation), the solid domain is discretised by 147043 tetrahedral elements with 25440 nodes.
+At this spatial resolution, solving a single solid problem (which takes 6.514 [s]) plus post-processing (which takes 14 [s]) of the response (projection of $\nabla_{\vect Y} \vect u^{(1)}$ in solid domain and calculation of its volumetric average) takes 20.51 [s] (wall time) using MacBook Pro with 2,4 GHz processor (with no parallel computing).
+We compute the microscale response of the $\vect y$-periodic RVE under different macroscale conditions, namely, uniaxial ($\nabla_X u^{(0)}_{11}$), volumetric ($\nabla_X u^{(0)}_{11} = \nabla_X u^{(0)}_{22} = \nabla_X u^{(0)}_{33}$), and shear ($\nabla_X u^{(0)}_{12}$) macroscopic displacement gradients, as well as pore pressure ($p^{(0)}$).
+Since the latter conditions have strong interdependencies, we embrace the one-factor-at-a-time (OAT) sensitivity analysis method (varying only one macroscopic condition while the others are absent/zero) to study the role of each case.